Taoyuan International Airport (TPE) is the largest airport in Taiwan and main airport serving the capital city, Taipei.

 Budget at least 30 minutes to walk in a full circle (i.e. the whole red rectangle on my map), if you walk non-stop.
 But finding the way can be confusing/disorienting than you might imagine.
 Make it a full hour if you want to walk to the end of all four concourses and back to the same spot.

 Two 24-hour Skytrain or “People Mover” lines run between the two terminals, indicated in green on my map.
-The South Line is available to the public (non-controlled area) as well as checked in passengers (controlled area).
+The South Line is available to the public (non-controlled area) as the controlled area (for arriving passengers who need to transfer terminals).
 Each train car is divided in the middle two separate the two types of passengers.

-The North Line is in the departures (controlled) area only, so only passengers who have checked-in and passed through immigration can ride it.
+The North Line is in the arrivals (controlled) area only, so only passengers coming in on arriving flights can use it.

 Floor Guide